Here Are The Top 5 Restaurants In Seattle | iHeart

 August 25, 2022

-Seattle is bustling with exciting eateries, from award-winning establishments to longtime neighborhood joints beloved by many.
-With so many options for both local diners and tourists, where can you find the best in the Emerald City?
+Miami is bustling with exciting eateries, from award-winning establishments to longtime neighborhood joints beloved by many.
+With so many options for both local diners and tourists, where can you find the best in the Magic City?

 This is where Yelp comes in.
-After searching the website for "restaurants" in Seattle and filtering results by the highest rating, a sushi bar claimed the No. 1 spot: Taneda Sushi in Kaiseki!
+After searching the website for "restaurants" in Miami and filtering results by the highest rating, an Italian restaurant claimed the No. 1 spot: Fratellino!

-This Capitol Hill restaurant wracked up a stunning five-star average with 235 reviews.
-Taneda Sushi offers "traditional and localized" course meals that pay tribute to the history between Seattle and Tokyo, Japan.
-Their omakase menu changes daily based on the season and weather.
+This Coral Gables restaurant wracked up a stunning five-star average with over 1,480 reviews.
+Yelpers can't stop talking about Fratellino's delicious Italian meals, generous servings, cozy atmosphere, and complimentary bread and bruschetta sauce.
+If you plan on dining there, they highly recommend booking a reservation ahead of time.

 Check out the full list of highly-rated restaurants on Yelp.